 The following are the risks which a cosigner is subjected to-

-1. Giving back what you borrowed - Since a cosigner is usually equally responsible for the loan as much as you are, in the situation where you fail to pay, they will be the next person who has to take up the job of paying back the loan.
+1. Giving back what you borrowed - Since a cosigner is usually equally responsible for the loan as much as you are, in the situation where you fail to pay, they will be the next person who has to take up the job of loan payments.
 If you keep making late payments for a number of times, the lender will start collecting debts from the cosigner

 In the event of a default on the loan, the cosigner’s credit report will show a negative remark which will ruin their credit score making it difficult for them to acquire credit in the future.
 Also, a high debt-to-income ratio means lowering the credit score because the amount you owe makes up 30% of your FICO score.
 So make sure to keep your debt-to-income ratio less than 36% because if it exceeds, the credit score will drop.